Best Practices

 screen-shot-2016-12-12-at-5-53-33-pm

-Utilization is, despite what the CloudWatch utilization shows, not constant, but jumps around with peaks and sustained loads.
-How to reconcile the two?
-According to CloudWatch, the system is using 21% of the available node resources when it is running at 12%, per the operating system, and also using 21% when it is running at 80% per the operating system.
+Despite what CloudWatch shows, utilization is not constant but jumps around with peaks and sustained loads.
+How can we reconcile the two?
+According to CloudWatch, the system uses 21% of the available node resources when it is running at 12% per the operating system and 21% when it is running at 80% per the operating system.
 Huh?

-We can see this in simple benchmarks: on two identical T2.medium instances given the same workload, you can see very different time to complete the same work.
-One with plenty of CPU Credits will complete a sysbench test much quicker:
+We can see this in simple benchmarks: On two identical T2.medium instances with the same workload, you can see very different times to complete the same work.
+One with plenty of CPU credits will complete a sysbench test much quicker:

 sysbench --test=cpu --cpu-max-prime=2000 run